NiveditJain/CS311-Project/README.md

 ![Sever Success](https://raw.githubusercontent.com/NiveditJain/muZik/master/files/server_success.png)
 Please note the address on which server is running you need to enter it in client files.
 Ours is running on 192.168.29.229:8080 (highlighted in red).

+### Setting Clients
+Go to settings.py from client folder and make necessary settings make sure that EXHANGE_SIZE must have same value for all clients and server

+## How to Use?

 ## Working

 ## Contributors